- COMP.CS.140

 Implementation of the game¶

-Implement the word guessing game as a class WordGame
+Implement the word guessing game as a class WordGame that has the following public

 members: